 - Provides a direct consulting and continuing education program to district library centers; local public, school, and academic libraries; state institution libraries and government officials covering all phases of library management and operation; - 2.
-Administers a program of state aid to public libraries and promotes sharing of library resources through a variety of cooperative programs affecting libraries statewide; - Coordinates a program of library services to people with disabilities in Pennsylvania through designated Regional Libraries for the Blind and Physically Handicapped, operated by the Free Library of Philadelphia and the Carnegie Library of Pittsburgh;

-4. Administers the federal Library Services and Technology Act (LSTA) funds and the state Keystone Recreation, and Conservation Act Library Facilities Grant Program.
+Administers a program of state aid to public libraries and promotes sharing of library resources through a variety of cooperative programs affecting libraries statewide; - 3.
+Coordinates a program of library services to people with disabilities in Pennsylvania through designated regional Libraries of Accessible Media for Pennsylvanians, operated by the Free Library of Philadelphia and the Carnegie Library of Pittsburgh; - Administers the federal Library Services and Technology Act (LSTA) funds and the state Keystone Recreation, and Conservation Act Library Facilities Grant Program.